 apply to the program and obtain LCFS Credits transferable at a LCFS market price.

-ARB has developed a Simplified Carbon Intensity (CI) Calculator for Biomethane from Anaerobic Digestion of Organic Waste for projects producing renewable fuels via anaerobic
+The California Air Resources Board has developed a Simplified Carbon Intensity (CI) Calculator for Biomethane from Anaerobic Digestion of Organic Waste for projects producing renewable fuels via anaerobic

 digestion to determine the fuel’s greenhouse gas reduction per unit energy (gCO2e/MJ).